-Let's be honest: How often have you felt completely unmotivated and left out at work?
-We're pretty sure that there have been these kinds of moments, as we have all been there.
-In times in which working from home and remote work are becoming more and more normal, the personal link to the company one is working for can easily get loosened up.
-Once this happens, it's hard to continue working in a motivated way like before as employee engagement can shrink automatically.
+Let's be honest: How often have you felt completely unmotivated at work?
+We're pretty sure that there have been these moments, we've all been there.
+In times when working from home becomes more and more common, the link to the company one is working for can easily get loosened up.
+Once this happens, it's hard to continue working like before as employee engagement can shrink automatically.

-According to a study from Gallup only 36% of employees are engaged in the workplace and 13% are actively disengaged, which means they have miserable work experiences and spread negativity to colleagues.
+According to a study from Gallup only 36% of employees are engaged in the workplace and 13% are actively disengaged, which means they have poor work experience and spread negativity to colleagues.

 In this article you will learn what is employee engagement and how to engage employees.
 We'll also give you an inside on how an intranet platform can engage employees and thus keep the motivational level high and we'll give you eight of our best employee engagement tips.

 When we talk about employee engagement, we mean the connection between an employee and the organization he or she is working for.
 By that we don't only mean the contractual side, but mostly the emotional commitment and the will to actually realize the goals and objectives of the employer.

 Building an emotional bond in times when people work remotely and/or from home can be a challenge for most companies as it is hard to connect people, to network and to reward great achievements.

 How to engage employees?

 To engage employees, you need to make sure that you actually reach them.
 By implementing a central hub of communication, employees can stay in touch, welcome new team-members, and keep the motivation level high – no matter where they are.
 That’s especially important for remote teams, which can easily get disengaged.
 There are several methods to enhance employee engagement and we recommend the following:

 Communicating expectations from employees is important – it reduces miscommunication and increases the chance of completing tasks successfully.